DEFRA/defra-ai-sdlc/workflow/workflow-development-and-testing.md

 - Use prompt templates from your prompt library to ensure comprehensive test coverage for the new feature.
 - Run all tests to confirm they pass successfully.
+- Verify test coverage meets team standards (typically 80% or higher)

 ### 7. Refactoring

-- Similar to “red-green-refactor” approach in traditional software engineering, refactor your code after adding tests.
+- Similar to "red-green-refactor" approach in traditional software engineering, refactor your code after adding tests.
 This ensures that your feature is implemented consistently, there is code reuse, but the behaviour is not changed.
 - General "please refactor the codebase" prompts do not work well.
 We have much more success when we instruct the model on specific things we want it to refactor.
 Visit the [Prompt Library](../prompt-library/README.md) for examples of well-formed refactoring workflow prompts.

 ### 8. Code Review